 Fans began to lose hope of ever seeing their favorite anthropomorphic toads back in action.
 Fortunately, Microsoft has stepped in to help resurrect the iconic beat ‘em up with Rare and Dlala Studios partnering to handle production.

-Here, we’ll be covering everything you need to know about the upcoming Battletoads reboot including story and gameplay details as well as some exciting rumors.
+Here, we’ll be covering everything you need to know about the upcoming Battletoads reboot, including story and gameplay details, as well as some exciting rumors.
 Make sure to check back as we’ll be updating this story following any new announcements.

-Table of ContentsHide
+Table of ContentsShow

 Battletoads Release Date

-The game was first announced during Microsoft’s E3 2018 press conference where a short teaser was shown that offered little information other than the fact that a new Battletoads game was in the works.
+The game was first announced during Microsoft’s E3 2018 press conference, where a short teaser was shown that offered little information other than the fact that a new Battletoads game was in the works.

-The Battletoads games aren’t exactly well-remembered for having powerful narratives.
+The Battletoads games aren’t remembered for having compelling narratives.
 The series is known for relying on its ridiculous, over-the-top humor and utilizing many of the tropes you’d expect from a 90s’ Saturday morning cartoon.

-The muscular gang-leader’s design appears to be inspired by the Psyko Pig enemies from the earlier games.
+The muscular gang leader’s design appears to be inspired by the Psyko Pig enemies from the earlier games.
 This leads us to believe other enemy designs may receive updated versions in the reboot.

 Battletoads Gameplay – What Could Be Changed?

 Additionally, character indicators will make it easier for players to keep track of the action during chaotic brawls.
-If you prefer to keep things traditional, Battletoads will include a Hard difficulty that plays much closer to the original.
+If you prefer to keep things traditional, Battletoads will include a hard difficulty that plays much closer to the original.

 Fans may recall how different controlling each toad felt despite them all having the same core controls.
-This is because each one is excels in different areas—Pimple is the powerful but slow, Rash is nimble but much weaker, and Zitz falls somewhere in the middle.
+This is because each one excels in different areas.
+Pimple is powerful but slow.
+Rash is nimble but much weaker.
+Zitz falls somewhere in the middle.

 The original Battletoads’ bike levels were notorious for robbing players of all their lives in a matter of minutes.
-These sections see the camera switching to a back-facing perspective in order for the player to see oncoming obstacles as they travel down a long road.
+These sections see the camera switching to a back-facing perspective for the player to see oncoming obstacles as they travel down a long road.

 The Final Word

 Battletoads has a much bigger challenge ahead of it than most retro reboots released today.
-It shares very few similarities with a majority of Xbox’s catalog and at this point is remembered more for its shortcomings than its strengths.
+It shares very few similarities with the majority of Xbox’s catalog and, at this point, is remembered more for its shortcomings than its strengths.

 For now, all we can do is wait for an official release date from Microsoft.
-In the meantime, we consider you start calling dibs on which of the three toads you want to play as before your friends do.
+In the meantime, we suggest you start calling dibs on which of the three toads you want to play before your friends do.